 Expansion and new purchases:

 Generally, businesses take loans for the development of their operations and to make further purchases.
 The fact that you are expanding your business is an indication to banks that the company is growing and they would want to extend loans expecting the firm to be a good debtor.
 There is no possibility of expansion if a company is undergoing losses.
 The expectancy of good cash flow and profits makes banks approve the loan.
 It is usually through mortgage and extends 25-30 years.
-Ideal collateral is a real estate.

 Creating new equipment: